amarinediary/WordPress-simple-URL-based-breadcrumb/README.md

 var_dump( get_the_crumbs() );
 ```

-## Breadcrumb behaviour/approach for post types and taxonomies
+## Breadcrumb behaviour for post types and taxonomies

 As WordPress doesn't create a default root crumb index page for post types and taxonomies, you often end up with that crumb redirecting to a 404.
+Each request has to be against a term or a post: Accessing `https://example.com/category/my-term/` will return a `200` HTTP status code, but trying to access the root crumb, `https://example.com/category/`, will return a `404` HTTP status code.

-We decided to filter out each post types and taxonomies root crumb.
+Having that in mind, we decided to filter out each post types and taxonomies root crumb.
 As a result, `get_the_crumbs()`, which is called by `the_bread()`, won't return any post types and taxonomies root crumb.
-This is intended to match WordPress behaviour/approach.
+This approach is intended to match WordPress behaviour.

 ## Watch it, Star it, Fork it